How We Can Help

 Intake and Referral Process

-Intake is how Disability Rights Florida gathers general information about an individual’s reason for contacting us, along with some personal information (age, race, disability, etc.) to meet our federal reporting requirements.
-This information helps us decide what type of information and referral or assistance we may be able to provide.
+Intake is the process Disability Rights Florida uses to gather general information about an individual’s reason for contacting us, along with some demographic information to meet our federal reporting requirements.
+The information you give us helps us decide what type of assistance we may be able to provide to you.

 Our services are free and confidential.